Daniel-KM/Omeka-S-module-BulkEdit/README.md

 Select the properties to set or remove language.
 Note: all values of the selected properties are updated, so be aware of existing languages when they are multiple.

+# Order values by language

+Sometime, we need that the title and the description to be displayed to be in one language, but the value in this language is not always the first in the metadata.
+This is important for the title and the description, that are displayed in many places.

+So just write the language in the order you want for the properties you want.
+Values with other languages or without language will be kept after.

 # Displace values from a property to another one